 This halibut is from a fishery that did not exist until the 1990s, due to destructive trawl fishing methods that caught juveniles before they could spawn.
 Now that halibut is allowed to mature and grow in the Salish Sea, there is enough of a biomass for a tribal commercial fishery, and a non-tribal sport fishery for about three weeks every March.

-Pan seared, mashed potatoes, grilled asparagus, citrus-herb compound butter.
+Pan seared halibut, mashed potatoes, grilled asparagus, citrus-herb butter.
 40

 Ray’s Proudly Supports Sustainable Seafood Celebration